fistache/express-https-provider/readme.md

 ![License](https://img.shields.io/cocoapods/l/AFNetworking.svg)

-This is a JavaScript library that helps you to run development express server easily (or just get a valid ssl certificate to run a dev server using different from express library).
+This is a JavaScript library that helps you to run development express server with trusted ssl certificate easily (or just get a valid certificate to run a dev server using different from express library).
 Forget about chrome warnings, errors and etc. Please, never use this library on production server.

 ![Browser screenshot of trusted certificate on local machine (node.js)](https://raw.githubusercontent.com/seafoodframework/express-https-provider/master/docs/images/browser.PNG "Browser screenshot of trusted certificate on local machine (node.js)")